Fetish for some, genocide for others, 48”x60”, oil on canvas, 2024

 A demand for silence followed the shuffled September spew.
 Studio isolation.
 Finally grounded.
 But desiring to abandon the burdening shoes stuck to the spiky terra of agony, to fly above the fields of shame sprouted from humiliation and blossoming bitterness watered by neglect.
 Perhaps then, the food will have taste again.”

-Previously focused on inclusion, togetherness, and collective consciousness, the new work is born out of experienced themes of loss, isolation, extermination and intercultural forgiveness.
-With Armenian heritage, the word ‘forgiveness’ holds a complex personal significance and remains a subject for contemplation.
+Previously focused on inclusion, togetherness, and collective consciousness, the new work is born out of experienced themes of loss, isolation, extermination and forgiveness.
+With Armenian heritage, the word ‘forgiveness’ holds a complex personal significance.

 The small squares of feet serve as studies of intimacy and relational dynamics—an area I have explored more in depth in previous series as well.
-Each title abbreviates the contemplative angle of the piece: "Gone Together," "Early Crop" and "Heart Opener".
+Each title abbreviates the contemplative angle of the piece.
 ‘Ascendance’ remains the visual theme of the interlaced pairs floating upward.